 The idea that we originated from complex computer software is likely to have more dizzying psychological, ethical, and philosophical consequences than any other metaphysical speculation.

-Although It only now seems possible to make such sophisticated machines to make the universe, it is not a new idea.
-The ancient sages used to speculate that, “The solid matter that we see around us is more likely some type of graphical user interference(GUI) that has been created from a master programmer’s mind.
+Although we only recently realized the possibility that sophisticated machines could make the universe, it is not a new idea.
+The ancient sages speculated that our experience of solid matter is more likely to be an illusion created by a divine being.
+They suggested that some graphical user interference(GUI) was created for us from a master programmer’s mind to use modern terminology.

-We see many varieties of the simulation creationism theory in Science Fiction movies, novels, etc. A classic example would be the Hallucinatory sci-fi of Philip K. Dick.
+We see many varieties of the Simulation Creationism theory in Science Fiction movies, novels, etc. A classic example would be the hallucinatory sci-fi of Philip K. Dick.

-Zohreh Davoudi, a physicist at the University of Maryland, spoke about simulation creationism theory at TED-Ed.
-This lesson was animated by Eoin Duffy.
-She started the lesson with a quote from Dick’science fiction, “We are living in a cardboard universe, and you may fall through if you lean too long or too heavily against it.”
+A physicist at the University of Maryland, Zohreh Davoudi, spoke about Simulation Creationism at TED-Ed.
+Her lesson was animated by Eoin Duffy.
+The lesson started with a quote from Dick’s science fiction, “This is a cardboard universe, and if you lean too heavily or too long against it, you fall through.”

-Davoudi asks, “Why would the godlike computer or great computer have anything matching our machines’ computational limitations.
+Davoudi asks, “Why would the godlike computer or great computer have anything matching our machines’ computational limitations?

-If it exists outside the universe and created our universe’s laws, It is more likely that it exists in another universe and their universe has different laws.
-We might never know and understand the laws of their universe.
+If it exists outside the universe and created our universe’s laws, it is more likely that it exists in another universe and their universe has different laws.
+We might never know and understand the laws of their universe.”

-One can go down this rabbit hole as far as he wants.
-You have another option to kick a heavy object near to you and shout, “I refute it thus!” as Samuel Johnson did after hearing the claim of Bishop Berkeley that matter didn’t exist.
+You can go down this rabbit hole as far as you want.
+You can also kick a heavy object nearby and shout, “I refute it thus!” as Samuel Johnson did after hearing Bishop Berkeley’s claim that matter doesn’t exist.